rainDelay9/cellular-automaton/README.md

 ## Configuring an Automaton

+You are provided with two examples of configuration under config/rule110 and config/game_of_life (which is set to the glider configuration - feel free to play around).
+Currently too large of dimensions do not print very well.
+This will be fixed in the future.

 to create your cellular automaton you need to supply it with the following configuration files:
 1. Dimensions of the board: